-- 1) The proposed change would or would not be contrary to the established land use pattern.
+- 2. The proposed change would or would not be contrary to the established land use pattern.
 Consistent.
 The proposed change would not be contrary to established land use patterns.
-There are other multi-family residential and commercial developments to the north, south and west near the subject site. - 2) The proposed change would or would not create an isolated district unrelated to adjacent and nearby districts.
+There are other multi-family residential and commercial developments to the north, south and west near the subject site. - The proposed change would or would not create an isolated district unrelated to adjacent and nearby districts.
 Consistent.
 The proposed change would not create an isolated district.
 The area is surrounded by a mixed of uses, such as single and multi-family residential, commercial/industrial and community facilities.
-Also, Lot B to be rezoned is adjacent to properties zoned West RAC/Foster Road Subdistrict.

-- 3) The proposed change would or would not alter the population density pattern and thereby have an adverse impact upon public facilities such as school, utilities, and streets.
+Also, Lot B to be rezoned is adjacent to properties zoned West RAC/Foster Road Subdistrict. - 4.
+The proposed change would or would not alter the population density pattern and thereby have an adverse impact upon public facilities such as school, utilities, and streets.
 Consistent.
 The proposed change would not have an adverse impact on public facilities or change the density pattern.
-The applicant completed an impact analysis for both schools and utilities that were reviewed by both City and School Board staff and found that the increase in density will not adversely impact public facilities. - 4) Existing district boundaries are illogically drawn in relation to existing conditions on the property proposed for change.
+The applicant completed an impact analysis for both schools and utilities that were reviewed by both City and School Board staff and found that the increase in density will not adversely impact public facilities. - 5.
+Existing district boundaries are illogically drawn in relation to existing conditions on the property proposed for change.

 Consistent.
 The parcel to be rezoned (Lot B) is located to the south, adjacent to Lot C which is zoned West RAC /Foster Road subdistrict.
 To the west, Lot A of the project is also designated West RAC /Foster Road subdistrict in an area with a mixed of uses.
-The which is zoned West RAC /Foster Road subdistrict.
-To the west, Lot A of the project is also designated West RAC /Foster Road subdistrict in an area with a mixed of uses.
 The West RAC/Foster Road subdistrict was designed to allow higher densities up to 25 dwelling units per acre.
 The proposed development density of Lot B at approximately 24 dwelling units per acre is the same as the density permitted for the project's other 2 parcels located along Foster Road.
 The proposed rezoning is not illogical in relation to existing zoning and conditions in the area and the project's geographical location.
 It is logical to have a uniform zoning category for the subject lot as the parcels fronting Foster Road.

-- 5) Changed or changing conditions make the passage of the proposed amendment necessary.
+6. Changed or changing conditions make the passage of the proposed amendment necessary.
 Consistent.
 The existing zoning designation of the parcel has not provided for redevelopment of available land in the area.
 Specifically, these changes will create a new land use pattern and new housing opportunities consistent with the zoning of the area.
-Also, there is a need for change to encourage redevelopment and larger scale development in the area near to where transit services are provided. - 6) Substantial reasons exist why the property cannot be used in accordance with the adopted land use plan and/or the existing zoning.
+Also, there is a need for change to encourage redevelopment and larger scale development in the area near to where transit services are provided.

+- Substantial reasons exist why the property cannot be used in accordance with the adopted land use plan and/or the existing zoning.
 Consistent.
-The existing zoning of Lot B would restrict the property from being developed in a manner that would create new low-rise housing opportunities for the area. - 7) Whether or not the change is out of scale with the needs of the neighborhood.
+The existing zoning of Lot B would restrict the property from being developed in a manner that would create new low-rise housing opportunities for the area. - 8.
+Whether or not the change is out of scale with the needs of the neighborhood.
 Consistent.
 The proposed change is not out of scale with the needs of the neighborhood.
 Rather, the proposal will have a positive effect on the property and encourage urban infill residential and mixed commercial/residential redevelopment compatible with the neighborhood.